nosportugal/faast-foundations/09_design_patterns/README.md

 [Link to video](https://www.youtube.com/watch?v=s_4ZrtQs8Do)

 With the (Abstract) Factory pattern, you can separate creation from usage.
 It allows, for example, to create objects without specifying the exact class of object that will be created.
 This video explains what the Factory pattern is, and how to use it in Python.

+---

+## Assignment #5

+It's the final assignment!
+Are you ready?
+If so, chaaaarge! ╰（‵□′）╯

+> **Note**: This assignment will require your code to be reviewed by your peers.
+This assignment is about using design patterns to improve your code maintainability.